PressForward/pressforward/readme.txt

 == Changelog ==

+= 5.9.5 =
+* Fixed bug that caused Nominate This permission check to cause an infinite loop when set to 'Contributor'.

 = 5.9.4 =
 * Added resiliency check to ensure that RSS feeds have corresponding fetch cron jobs set.
 * Fixed bug that prevented Subscribers from having full access to the Nominate This tools (when the site admin had allowed Subscribers to have access to Nominate This).